eljojo/peter/README.md

 ---------------------------------------

 <a name="why_use"></a>
-## Why use passenger-docker?
+## Why use peter?

-Why use passenger-docker instead of doing everything yourself in Dockerfile?
+Why use peter instead of doing everything yourself in Dockerfile?

  * Your Dockerfile can be smaller.
  * It reduces the time needed to write a correct Dockerfile.
 You won't have to worry about the base system and the stack, you can focus on just your app.